Lexus NX 300h Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows average Lexus NX 300h insurance rates for additional coverage choices and driver risks.
+The chart below details average Lexus NX 300h insurance rates for additional coverage and risk scenarios.

-- The average rate for the average middle-age driver using $500 deductibles is $1,314
+- The average rate for the average middle-age driver who chooses $500 deductibles is $1,314

-- Using pricier low deductibles will increase the cost to $1,622
+- Buying pricier low deductibles will cost an extra $308 a year

-- The price for full coverage for a teen driver for full coverage can be $5,046
+- The price for full coverage for a teen driver for full coverage can cost $5,046

-Insurance prices for a Lexus NX 300h are also quite variable based on your driving record, the trim level of your NX 300h, and deductibles and policy limits.
+Car insurance prices for a Lexus NX 300h are also quite variable based on your driving record, the trim level and model year, and physical damage deductibles and liability limits.

-A more mature driver with no violations or accidents and high deductibles may pay as little as $1,200 every 12 months on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers should be prepared to pay as much as $5,000 a year.
+A more mature driver with no driving violations and high deductibles could pay as little as $1,200 every 12 months on average for full coverage.
+Prices are highest for teenage drivers, where even good drivers will be charged in the ballpark of $5,000 a year.
 View Rates by Age

-The state you live in also has a big influence on Lexus NX 300h insurance prices.
-A middle-age driver might find prices as low as $870 a year in states like Idaho, Maine, and Iowa, or be forced to pay as much as $1,880 on average in Michigan, Louisiana, and New York.
+The state you live in also has a big influence on Lexus NX 300h insurance rates.
+A middle-age driver might find prices as low as $950 a year in states like Utah, Ohio, and New Hampshire, or at least $1,780 on average in New York, Michigan, and Florida.

 | State | Premium | Compared to U.S. Avg | Percent Difference |